camilodvlop/djangoKafkaFastApi/README.md

 we have a Django app which sends messages to a topic in kafka, also there is a fastApi subscribed to the topic and reading the message
 #1 To install Kafka, zookeeper is necessary, docker compose is needed to enable and install kafka and zookeeper
-docker-compose -f docker-compose-kafka.yml up -d   #takes some time to install kafka and zookeeper images
+docker-compose -f docker-compose-kafka.yml up -d   #takes some time to install kafka and zookeeper images to make it work is important to have this in docker compose settings:
+ KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR: 1
+KAFKA_AUTO_CREATE_TOPICS_ENABLE: "false"

 pip install kafka